Pressure taken as Gauge Pressure relative to Wave Mechanics Solution

 Variables Used

-Wavelength - (Measured in Meter) - Wavelength can be defined as the distance between two successive crests or troughs of a wave.
+Wavelength - (Measured in Meter) - Wavelength is the distance between successive peaks or troughs of a wave.
+It is crucial in understanding the behavior of waves, particularly in relation to subsurface pressure.

 STEP 1: Convert Input(s) to Base Unit